-I had never been to Mousehole on Tom Bawcock’s eve so wasn’t really sure what to expect.
+I had never been to Mousehole on Tom Bawcock’s eve and so wasn’t really sure what to expect.

 The celebration takes place each year on the 23rd December.
 The legend goes that a local fisherman, Tom Bawcock, singlehandedly saved the people of Mousehole from starvation.
-In the 16th century the little harbour was extremely poor.
+In the 16th century the little harbour was isolated and extremely poor.
 Endless winter storms meant the fishing boats had been unable to catch anything and the villagers struggling to feed themselves.

 Tom Bawcock decided to brave the wild seas and took out his little fishing boat.
-Despite the stormy weather he managed to return to Mousehole with a catch and there was enough fish to feed the entire village.
+Despite the stormy weather he managed to return to Mousehole with a catch.
+And there was enough fish to feed the entire village.
 Some of the catch (including seven types of fish) was then baked into a pie.
-The fish heads were left poking through the pastry just to prove that there was fish inside – the first Stargazey Pie!
+The fish heads were left poking through the pastry just to prove that there was fish inside.
+The first Stargazey Pie!